frobnitzem/hpl-hpcg/_episodes/09-scripting.md

 There are no scripts to tear-down your instances.
-Instead, this can be done on the web-UI: https://chi.tacc.chameleoncloud.org/project/instances/
+Instead, this can be done on the web-UI: https://chi.tacc.chameleoncloud.org/project/instances/ Don't forget to also delete your leases under the "reservations" tab.

 It relies on setting up the environment as follows: